She and husband David just welcomed into the world their third son, Peter James, who was born last Tuesday night.

 "I try not to wear my worries on my sleeve," he said.
 "I fully understand that the enemy watches me, the Iraqis are watching me, the troops watch me, and the people watch me."
 Yet, he said, "I do tears."

 Personally, I don't see how any president who really cares — Republican, Democrat or otherwise — can't help but break down in tears every day.
-The stress must
+The stress must be tremendous.
+But Bush explained his own emotions.

 "I've got God's shoulder to cry on.
 And I cry a lot.
 I do a lot of crying in this job.
 I'll bet I've shed more tears than you can count, as president.
 I'll shed some tomorrow."